maddc0de/learning-journey-at-makers/README.md

 * **Goals:**
   * Learn to test-drive programs with multiple classes.
   * Learn to break programs up into classes.
-  * Learn to debug your programs.
+  * Learn to debug programs.
   * Learn to build software as a pair.
   * Learn to explain why test-driving, object-oriented design, debugging, and pairing are powerful practices for software engineers.